Jemaine Clement: Film and television

 Clement also played the role of a prisoner in a Russian gulag in the 2014 film Muppets Most Wanted, a sequel to The Muppets (2011).

 Clement was featured as one of 2008's "100 Sexiest People" in a special edition of the Australian magazine Who.
 Fellow Conchord member McKenzie appeared on the same list.

 In 2015, Clement voiced a "mind-reading fart" on an episode of the Adult Swim animated series Rick and Morty, where he performed the song "Goodbye Moonmen".
 Clement also starred in the independent film, People Places Things, which received positive reviews.

 In 2016, Clement lent his voice to Tamatoa, a giant coconut crab, in the Disney animated film Moana, both in English, and the Māori dub.
 He based the character's voice on that of David Bowie.

 In 2017, Clement played Oliver Bird in the FX TV series Legion.
 He also voiced Sauron in The Lego Batman Movie.
 In 2019, Clement played the role of a musician in the Belgian film Patrick.
 His character, a touring musician visiting a naturist camp, was one of the few characters in full clothes for the duration of the film.
+In 2024, he played a supporting role in the Australian television drama series “Plum.”